selwynpolit/d9book/book/forms.md

 2. The #executes_submit_callback => TRUE
 3. The 'callback' => '::ajaxReplaceIwantForm' specifies what function to call when this field is “submitted”
 4. The 'wrapper' => 'iwant-container' is the container that will get replaced
-5. The 'method' => 'replace' which I guess means replace everything in said wrapper.
+5. The 'method' => 'replace' which will replace everything in said wrapper.
+Note. as of Drupal 10.3.0, 'replace' is now 'replaceWith'.
+See [this change record](https://www.drupal.org/node/3450770)

 Then it defines the `$form['iwant_container']` and the `$form['iwant_container']['iwant']` element in readiness for the AJAX magic.
 Lastly it defines the submit `go` button.